BitcoinCharlotte/BitcoinCharlotte-Source/source/hodlween2021.md

 ---

-### Friday, Oct 22, 2021 - Ri Ra's in uptown Charlotte
+### Friday, Oct 22, 2021 - Ri Ra's in Uptown Charlotte

 <a class="cta" href="https://www.eventbrite.com/e/hodlween-costume-party-tickets-181360773957">Register!</a>

+Night 2 of HODLween!

 LET'S GET WEIRD!
 DJ Skittles will be spinning beats from bitcoin mashups to funk to halloween mashups - you don't want to miss him!
-Dancing, drinks, prizes, and surprises!

-**COSTUME CONTEST:**
+**OPEN BAR from 8-10PM!**

+**REGISTER NOW:** If you are not on the list, it will be $20 at the door.

-Dress as Satoshi Nakamoto!
+**COSTUME CONTEST:** Dress as Satoshi Nakamoto!

 Don't know who Satoshi Nakamoto is?!
 Well none of us know!
 Who is Satoshi?
 This means you can dress as whoever or however you want!

-Best costume wins 250,000 Satoshis!
+Best costume(s) win 250,000 satoshis!
 Don't know what a satoshi is?
 You will by the end of the night!

 **ALL ARE WELCOME HERE!** Just as Bitcoin doesn't care about your age, status, race, etc - we don't either!
-Tell your friends, plebs, family, no-coiners - come join the fun and let's boogie!
+Tell your friends, plebs, family, no-coiners - come join the fun and let's boogie! **NOTE** - all are welcome as long as you're 21+ We love children but they'll have to sit this one out for now!

 $30 Donation strongly encouraged so we can keep orange pilling the masses!